Nastasja Schunk

 Nastasja Mariana Schunk (born 17 August 2003) is a German tennis player.

-Schunk has a career-high singles ranking by the WTA of world No. 143, achieved on 8 August 2022.
+Schunk has a career-high WTA singles ranking of world No. 143, achieved on 8 August 2022.

-Junior career
+Juniors

-On the junior tour, Schunk has a career-high combined ITF junior ranking of world No. 55, achieved in January 2021.
+On the ITF Junior Circuit, Schunk has a career-high combined ranking of world No. 55, achieved in January 2021.
 She reached her first junior Grand Slam final at the 2021 Wimbledon Championships as an unseeded player, in which she lost to Ane Mintegi del Olmo.

-Professional career
+Professional

 2021: WTA Tour debut

 Schunk made her WTA Tour main-draw debut at the Stuttgart Open as a qualifier, but lost to Belinda Bencic in the first round.

-2022: Grand Slam debut
+2022: Major debut

-Schunk made her Grand Slam championships debut at the French Open as a lucky loser after Ana Konjuh withdrew.
+Schunk made her Grand Slam tournament debut at the French Open as a lucky loser after Ana Konjuh withdrew.
+She lost in the first round to 19th seed Simona Halep in three sets.

-She qualified for her second major at the Wimbledon Championships.
+She qualified for her second major at Wimbledon, but again lost in the first round to a Romanian, this time to Mihaela Buzărnescu.

-Singles performance timeline
+Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.

+Singles

+Current through the 2025 WTA Tour.